ajobi-uhc/seer-claude-plugin/seer-plugin/commands/setup.md

 You are helping the user set up an interpretability research experiment.

 **IMPORTANT:** Before writing any setup.py code, consult the `seer` skill for the complete API reference.
+Even before you ask the user what they want to do.
 The skill contains critical information about SandboxConfig, ModelConfig, and all available parameters.

 ---